(Thierry Ehrmann / flickr)

 First, there are the weapons: The neighborhood, especially Algeria, Mauritania, and Niger, was always uneasy about Libya's civil war.
 Many feared that it would pry the lid off Tripoli's sizeable weapons cache and lead to the dispersal of arms across the region.
 It turns out that they were right to be worried.
 Then, there is the money: Locating Libya's financial assets after the war has been another complicated matter.
 Members of Qaddafi's inner circle who know where the money is stashed are missing or unidentifiable.
 Basically, billions of dollars might wind up in the hands of individuals who could use the cash to sponsor terrorism or otherwise destabilize Libya.
 And finally, there are the refugees: Tens of thousands of Africans, no longer welcome in Libya, returned home this year.
 Besides the fact that many of them are ripe for jihadi infiltration, they will further strain the region's weak economies.
 Already, food security is becoming a major issue and famine looms.

 The weapons bonanza, disappearing money, and wave of refugees have played out differently across the country.
 In Libya, militias, which amassed vast quantities of weapons during the war, are refusing to relinquish them to the interim government.
-Some groups, including
+Some groups, including the one that conquered Tripoli, are comprised of jihadists.
+Meanwhile, other groups -- tribes and private citizens -- are building their own arsenals against a background of resurgent tribalism and

 - Full website and iPad access